 - A. 5.7.1.
 The party charged with an alleged violation has the right to written notice be notified in writing of the charges at issue in the proceeding that contains against him or her with sufficient detail and time to prepare for a hearing. - B. 5.7.2.
-The party charged with an alleged violation has the right to a timely hearing before an appropriate official or committee. - 5.7.3.
-The party charged with an alleged violation has the right to know the nature and source of the evidence used in a hearing process. - P. 5.7.4.
-Both parties have the right to present evidence in his or her own behalf. - 5.7.5.
+6.2.2.
+The party charged with an alleged violation has the right to a timely hearing before an appropriate official or committee. - C. 5.7.3.
+6.2.3.
+The party charged with an alleged violation has the right to know the nature and source of the evidence used in a hearing process. - D. 5.7.4.
+6.2.4.
+Both parties have the right to present evidence in his or her own behalf. - E. 5.7.5.
+6.2.5.
 Both parties have the right to choose not to testify and/or not to answer questions; in such which cases, the decision maker will decide the charges based upon all of the evidence presented. - F. 5.7.6.
-Subject to the limits set forth in section 5.4.4.3.
-Article 6.3, both parties have the right to be accompanied by an advisor at a hearing.
-The advisor may be an attorney retained by a party the accused student at his or her own expense.

-- 6. 5.7.7.
+6.2.6.
+Subject to the limits set forth in this Policy Article 6.3, both parties have the right to be accompanied by an advisor at a hearing.
+The advisor may be an attorney retained by a party the accused student at his or her own expense. - 6.
+5.7.7.
+6.2.7.
 The party alleging that the accused student engaged in misconduct conduct in violation of the Student Code of Conduct has the right to submit a victim impact statement to the hearing officer or committee du ring the sanctioning portion of the discipline process. - H. 5.7.8.
-The party alleging that the accused student engaged in misconduct conduct in violation of the Student Code of Conduct has the right to have past irrelevant behavior excluded from the discipline process. - L. 5.7.9.
+6.2.8.
+The party alleging that the accused student engaged in misconduct conduct in violation of the Student Code of Conduct has the right to have past irrelevant behavior excluded from the discipline process. - 4.
+5.7.9.
 Both parties have the right to be free from retaliation for having made an allegation of misconduct or having participated in a grievance under this procedure.
-Allegations of retaliation should be submitted to the Dean of Students Office. - 7.5.
+Allegations of retaliation should be submitted to the Dean of Students Office.

+7.5.
 Rights of Complainants